Temporal Motifs for Financial Networks: A Study on Mercari, JPMC, and Venmo Platforms: Fraud Detection

-We consider a synthetic payment network generated by J.~P.~Morgan Chase (JPMC)\footnote{J.P.
+{\bf Data.} We consider a synthetic payment network generated by J.P.
+Morgan Chase (JPMC)\footnote{J.P.
 Morgan grants us the non-transferable limited license to use the data solely for this project.} using the characteristics of the real payment data \cite{assefa2020generating}.
-This is a high-fidelity synthetic data which preserves many unique features observed in the real transaction system.
-The data includes 58,263 transactions among the 18,361 users from 2021 to 2022 (see~\cref{tab:data}).
-In addition to the transaction time and the anonymized IDs of the sender and receiver, each transaction also includes the monetary amount, the type of the payment method, and the users' countries.
+This is a high-fidelity synthetic data that preserves many unique features observed in a real transaction system.
+The data includes 58,263 transactions among 18,361 users from 2021 to 2022 (see~\cref{tab:data}).
+In addition to the transaction time and the anonymized IDs of the sender and receiver, each transaction also includes the monetary amount, the type of the payment method, and the users' countries of residence.
 Payment fraud occurs when a fraudster deceives others to receive fraud payment to the fraudster's account.
-We mark a user as fraudster if he receives at least one fraud payment.
+We mark a user as a fraudster if they receive at least one fraud payment.
 Among 18,361 users in the JPMC data, 1,663 are labeled as fraudsters.
-Similar to our approach for the Mercari data, we extract the temporal motif features and simple graph features from the one-hop egocentric network of each user and train logistic regression, support vector machine, random forest, and XGBoost classifiers to predict if the user is a fraudster or not.
-The mean inter-event time of JPMC network is 900.51 seconds, and the connectivity rate of consecutive events is 8.0\% (see \cref{tab:data}).
-Hence, we set $\Delta_C = 900.51/0.08 \approx 3$ hours when counting the 2-event and 3-event temporal motifs.
+Similar to our approach for the Mercari data, we extract the temporal motif features and simple graph features from the one-hop egocentric network of each user, and also run LINE and node2vec embeddings.
+We train logistic regression, support vector machine, random forest, and XGBoost classifiers to predict if a user is a fraudster or not.
+The mean inter-event time of the JPMC network is 900.51 seconds, and the connectivity rate of consecutive events is 8.0\% (see \cref{tab:data}).
+Hence, we set $\Delta_C = 900.51/0.08 \approx 3$ hours when counting the 2-event and 3-event temporal motifs.\\